shiva123456789100/shiva123456789100.github.io/content/projects/scikit/index.md

 - **DUNE (USA)** and **Hyper-Kamiokande (Japan)** (upcoming):
   The next generation, poised to uncover whether neutrinos hold
   the key to the matter–antimatter asymmetry of the cosmos.

+- **IceCube Neutrino observatory**
+   First detector of its kind, designed to observe the cosmos from deep within the South Pole icesheet.
+Currently under construction.
 ---

 ##  **Mystery Yet Unsolved**